%20(29).png)

 We also want to acknowledge that the culture around tipping can feel frustrating.
 If you're feeling a little annoyed or unsure about it, you're not alone.
 Our goal is simply to offer guidance, so you can approach this topic with clarity and confidence.

 Before tipping, check your catering contract—some include gratuity or a service charge automatically.
 If gratuity is already included in your contract, you can check this off of your list.
-If not, you have a couple of options:

 Option 1: Tip Per Staff Member